overred/xout/README.md

 - :twisted_rightwards_arrows: Multiple output targets with customization for each.
 - :gear: Built-in output formatters inspired by [logrus] and [zerolog].
 - :books: Built-in loggers presets for different scenarios.
+- :construction: ~~Fast configuration from config file.~~

+## :abacus: <span id="reasons">Yet Another Logger?</span>
+Yes.
+But, I would like a very simple like [logrus], pretty fast like [zap] and [zerolog], and flexible and convenient logger.

+With a simple setup for rapid prototyping.
+With the ability to output the log to several places at once (DB, file, syslog and terminal) with a specific level of logging and format for each.
+In addition, I would like cross-platform with color text support for the Windows console and convenient tag-based text formatting.

+That's it.

 ## :package: <span id="installation">Installation</span>
 `go get -u github.com/overred/xout`